NAU-OSS/CS499_Group_3/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment include:

 * Be friendly and patient
-* Be welcoming and Considerate
+* Be welcoming and considerate
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community